babelouest/ulfius/README.md

 You can manually declare an endpoint or use the dedicated functions as `int ulfius_add_endpoint` or `int ulfius_add_endpoint_by_val`.

-If you manipulate the attribute `u_instance.endpoint_list`, you must end the list with an empty endpoint (see `const struct _u_endpoint * u_empty_endpoint()`), and you must set the attribute `u_instance.nb_endpoints` accordingly.
+If you manipulate the attribute `u_instance.endpoint_list`, you must end the list with an empty endpoint (see `const struct _u_endpoint * ulfius_empty_endpoint()`), and you must set the attribute `u_instance.nb_endpoints` accordingly.
 Also, you must use dynamically allocated values for attributes `http_method`, `url_prefix` and `url_format`.

 Please note that each time a call is made to the webservice, endpoints will be tested in the same order.
 On the first matching endpoint, the other ones won't be tested.
 So be careful on your endpoints declaration order.
+If no endpoint is found, an error 404 is raised, except if you set a default endpoint.
+If you set a default endpoint with `ulfius_set_default_callback_function`, the default callback function will be run if no endpoint match the current url.

 For example, if you declare the following endpoints in that order: